seven-dillenia/DAI-Codex/iOS_Installation.md

 ## Prerequisites

-* A Mac OS X 10.9 or higher
+* A Mac OS X 10.9 or higher with at least 14gb free storage
-* iPhone with iOS 13 or higher
-* At least 14gb free storage
   * An application called Xcode will need to be installed and its size is about 14GB.
 You can delete Xcode after the app installation
+* iPhone with iOS 13 or higher
 * AppleID (apple login)
     * If you have an Apple device, you most likely have an AppleID.
 But, just in case: [How to create an AppleID](https://support.apple.com/en-au/HT204316)